cdomena/CSharp-CurrencyExchangeCalc/README.md

 Defaults (Origin and Destination) are saved from option 5 on last use and sent to the Default.json file.
 On startup<br />
 the defaults are loaded back into Main().

+Download project and compile to test it.
+Ensure the Data folder has the Defaults and Exchangerates JSON files.